 I, too, love the smell of napalm in the morning, especially if it smells like waffles and bacon.

-You might also try Alien, the sci-fi horror classic which introduced one the all-time great monster villains, as well as the greatest kickass heroine of movie history, Sigourney Weaver's Ripley.
+You might also try Alien, the sci-fi horror classic which introduced one of the all-time great monster villains, as well as the greatest kickass heroine of movie history, Sigourney Weaver's Ripley.

 Or how about a pair of my favorite comedies, Monty Python's irreverent satire of religion, Life of Brian, and the screwball odd couple comedy, The In-Laws.
 Don't forget to serpentine!